voxeet/comms-sdk-react-native/docs/enums/internal.MediaStreamType.md

 • **Camera** = `"CAMERA"`

-The camera media stream.
-The stream can be audio and/or video.
-This stream type is set by default, even when a participant does not use a camera.
+The camera media stream, either audio, video, or audio and video.
+This stream type is enabled by default.

 ___